Gameloft acquires episode mobile storytelling games maker The Other Guys

 Together, The Other Guy’s story-based apps have earned over 37 million downloads.
 And the group that made The Other Guy’s successful isn’t going anywhere.

-“Myself and the other founders will stay operating The Other Guys, with the same management team as before,” Nicolas Cuneo, the CEO and cofounder of The Other Guys, told GamesBeat.
+“Myself and the other founders will stay operating The Other Guys, with the same management team as before,” The Other Guys CEO and cofounder Nicolas Cuneo told GamesBeat.
 “Operations will stay the same with big support from Gameloft, with all of their experience and teams around the world.
-Be believe the opportunities for synergy and working together will help to take Journeys to the next level.”
+We believe the opportunities for synergy and working together will help to take Journeys to the next level.”

 “One thing we are extremely proud of at The Other Guys, is our work ethic, as we have a robust content creation pipeline, which for example allows us to launch more than 14 episodes weekly,” Cuneo noted.
 “We consider our games and experiences to be like a mixture between a TV series and videogames.
 We have an incredible team, with content creation talent coming directly from the TV industry.”